Zhang Shichang

-Zhang Shichang (张世昌 (張世昌, Zhāng Shìchāng); born 5 January 1989) is a Chinese professional football player who currently plays for Sichuan Longfor in the China League One.
+Zhang Shichang (张世昌 (張世昌, Zhāng Shìchāng); born 5 January 1989) is a former Chinese professional football player.

 Club career

 Zhang began his football career at Tianjin Locomotive and transferred to Portuguese Liga side Belenenses in 2007.
 But he did not establish himself in the Belenenses youth squad and returned to China in the summer of 2008.
 Then he was signed by Henan Construction.

 Zhang started his professional career in 2009.
 On 31 October 2009, he made his senior debut for Henan as a substitution, with the regular goalkeeper Zeng Cheng sent off in 47th minute.

 In February 2014, Zhang transferred to Chinese Super League side Guangzhou R&F.

 On 7 February 2017, Zhang moved to League Two side Sichuan Longfor.